Lithill/New-Egg-Champion-Website/readme.md

 33) When testing all mobile sizes in chrome developer tools, I noticed that the title image becomes distorted in 912px x 1368px - Surface Pro 7.
 So I changed the mobile media query to start at 912px instead.

 34) When testing all mobile sizes in chrome developer tools, I noticed that the history link is pushed off the navigation bar in the Galaxy Fold view.
 So I made the link text slightly smaller in mobile view.

+35) Added customisation for quiz radio buttons with code from [Useful Angle] (https://usefulangle.com/post/389/css-radio-button-color).